 Call to Action!

-In 2016, we were so inspired by Women In Film’s successful #52filmsbywomen campaign that we started an international sister campaign for the theatre: #52playsbywomen.
+In 2016, Women In Film’s successful #52filmsbywomen campaign inspired an international sister campaign for the theatre: #52playsbywomen.
 This includes womxn and women+ writers.
 Four years later, 2,000+ plays by women have been discussed at the hashtag on Twitter!
 (Note: This is for Twitter only, not on FB or IG).

 (1) To foster further recognition of plays by women/womxn/women+ on social media, and